ListerLab/pfc_development/README.md

 # Human prefrontal cortex development map repository

-This repository contains the code and supporting information necessary to reproduce the analysis accompanying the manuscript "Molecular dynamics of the human prefrontal cortex from gestation to adulthood".
+This repository contains the code and supporting information necessary to reproduce the analysis accompanying the manuscript "Human prefrontal cortex gene regulatory dynamics from gestation to adulthood at single-cell resolution".

 Note that names of modules and clusters in main and supplementary figures of the manuscript have occassionally be changed for readability.
 A table to